rflpazini/rflpazini.github.io/content/about.md

 **Hey, I’m Rafael Pazini**.
 I started as a software engineer back in 2011, working with Flash, AS3 to be more exact.

 Now my career is focused on Backend development.
-I’m currently **Software Engineer** at a digital face ID startup, Único.
+I’m currently **Software Engineer** at a streaming platform, Pluto Tv.
 Before that, I worked at Mercado Libre as SWE developing the new checkout flow for the biggest market place in Latim America.

-I’m originally from Brazil and now living in São Paulo with my girlfriend and nice plants.
+I'm from Brazil and live in São Paulo with my girlfriend, our lovely dog, and nice plants.

 I love coffee, open source, old cars, and side projects.
-When I’m not working, I like mountain biking, watching movies, and riding in my **Beetles**.
+When I’m not working, I like mountain biking, watching movies, and riding in my **VW Bugs**.

 <!-- ## Bio